 The Coast Guard Heritage Museum is located in the historic old Customs House at the corner of Main Street and Millway in Barnstable Village on Cape Cod, MA.
 Built in 1855 to a design by Ammi Young, it was used as a custom house and post office until 1913, continuing to house the post office and other offices until 1958.
 It was converted into a museum in 1960, and was listed on the National Register of Historic Places in 1975.

-We have two full floors of displays and exhibits covering the history of the Coast Guard from its beginnings as the U.S. Revenue Cutter Service and U.S. Life Saving Service through stories about the two Coast Guardsmen that went to space.
+We have two full floors of displays and over 2700 square feet of exhibits covering the history of the Coast Guard from its beginnings as the U.S. Revenue Cutter Service and U.S. Life Saving Service through stories about the two Coast Guardsmen that went to space.
 Come and browse on your own, use our free audio tour system, or have a personal tour by one of our friendly volunteer docents.
 You won't be disappointed!

 3353 Main Street (Route 6A), Barnstable, Massachusetts 02630 United States

 Our normal operating schedule for the 2022 season will be Tuesdays through Saturdays.
 Hours will still be 10:00 AM to 3:00 PM.
 Admission will continue to be $5.00 for adults.
 Children under 10, Active Duty Coast Guard personnel and Museum Members are still free.